Enlisting synthetic fungal-bacterial consortia to produce multi-cellular mycelium-based ELMs with computational capability

 Degradation Mechanism

 When no longer needed or having reached the end of their productive life, kill switches are activated either by human-controlled environmental triggers or triggers of the system itself.
-This causes the ELM to fully and quickly degrade without causing any negative environmental impact.
+This process causes the ELM to fully and quickly degrade without causing any negative environmental impact.

 Societal Dialogue